-Hibiscus is available as a bulk tea and in tea bags, as well as an ingredient in tea mixtures.
+Hibiscus is an ingredient in tea mixtures.
 Can be used as a natural dye, and is incorporated in several cosmetics.
 Rarely found in capsule or extract form.

 Hibiscus flowers are the main ingredient in many wonderfully refreshing teas made around the world, especially in Mexico, Latin America, and North Africa.
 A tea known as Agua de Jamaica, or simply Jamaica in Mexico, is usually served chilled with copious amounts of sugar to sweeten the natural tartness of the hibiscus.